-A young, keen sportsman and Butts resident who died three years ago was remembered on Saturday when a soccer game, in his honour, was played at the Waterbarracks in the centre of the city.
+A young, keen sportsman and Butts resident who died three years ago was remembered recently when a soccer game, in his honour, was played at the Waterbarracks in the centre of the city.

 The 3rd Rory Brady Memorial match was played between a group of local soccer players and a Dublin outfit around where Rory lived for a while.